Defining Security Invariants

 Based on the invariant as written, the following must all be true:

-- The security group in question must be attached to an EC2 instance that is windows based.
+• The security group must be attached to a Windows-based EC2 instance.

 This invariant references 3389, but several ports fall into the RDP (ransomware deployment protocol) category.
 In this example, auto-remediation is the best option.
-There is no condition key on ec2:AuthorizeSecurityGroupIngress that can filter for the above.
+However, no condition key on ec2:AuthorizeSecurityGroupIngress can filter for the above.
 As I mentioned above, these invariants should be enforced in an event-based manner.
 If you look at how the invariant can be violated, it could be:

 policies: